gwalkey/SSRS_Subscriptions/README.md

 Schedule Time and Repeating frequency

-Report Parameter options inclding a sample for a multi-select combo-type parameters
+Report Parameter options include a sample for a multi-select combo-type parameter

 The Scheduling Options are maintained in the XML Fragment